jonnew/Oat/README.md

 See the [Dependencies](#dependencies) sections to make sure you have the required dependencies to support each of these options if you plan to set them to `On`.
+To complete installation, add the following to your `.bashrc` or equivalent.

-To complete installation, add the following to your `.bashrc`.
-This makes Oat command available within your user profile:
+This makes Oat commands available within your user profile:

 ```bash
 # Make Oat commands available to user